roba269/CarND-Behavioral-Cloning-P3-Submit/writeup_report.md

 #### 1. An appropriate model architecture has been employed

 My model is mostly following network architecture in Nvidia's paper [End-to-End Deep Learning for Self-Driving Cars](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).
+Simply speaking, it consists of 5 convolution layers with 5x5 or 3x3 filter sizes and depths between 24 and 64, and followed by 3 full connection layers. (model.py lines 61-74).
+The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 54).

-The only difference is that, I added extra dropout layers after conv layers to reduce overfitting.
+The only difference between my model and the Nvidia paper model is that, I added extra dropout layers after conv layers to reduce overfitting.
 Please see the layer details on the next section.

 #### 2. Attempts to reduce overfitting in the model